-Ohio law allows child sex trafficking victims who are under 13 years of age to testify by an alternative method during the prosecution of a specified offense, including trafficking of persons and CSEC.
-Specifically, Ohio Rev. Code Ann. § 2945.481(C), (D) (Deposition of child victim; videotaping; testimony taken outside courtroom and televised into it or replayed in courtroom) states,
+Ohio law allows commercially sexually exploited children to testify by an alternative method, including closed circuit television or a recorded deposition, during the trial of their exploiter.
+Pursuant to Ohio Rev. Code Ann. § 2945.481(A)-(D)22 (Deposition of child victim; videotaping; testimony taken outside courtroom and televised into it or replayed in courtroom),